abrunhosa16/big_data_taxi/README.md

 Download datasets of this website: https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page

-To a initial tests select 2025 -> And download: (February) High Volume For-Hire Vehicle Trip Records (PARQUET)
+To a initial tests select 2025 -> And download: (February) Green Taxi Trip Records (PARQUET)